 Joseph Magee, PhD

-Since 1996, I have produced and maintained the Thomistic Philosophy Page.
+Since 1996, I have written, produced, and maintained the Thomistic Philosophy Page.
 I earned my PhD from the Center for Thomistic Studies at the University of Saint Thomas, Houston, Texas, in 1999 and for two years I taught philosophy full-time at UST.
 From 2002 – 2021, I was campus minister at Sam Houston State University, where I regularly taught philosophy of religion.
-I also taught part-time at Montgomery College, UST, Houston Community College and University of Houston, Downtown.
+I also taught part-time at UST, Montgomery College, University of Houston – Downtown, and Houston Community College.

 Other Publications: